Combining Deterministic Enhanced Conditions with Dual-Streaming Encoding for Diffusion-Based Speech Enhancement: Experiments

-Table~\ref{table:sgmse_storm} shows our proposed RDM-SE.
+Table~\ref{table:sgmse_storm} also shows our proposed D2U-SE.
 We also used DCCRN, DPRNN, and TF-GridNet as deterministic models for diffusion.
-Compared to StoRM and GP-Unified, the proposed RDM-SE achieved better and more stable performance.
-On the real evaluation sets, RDM-SE outperformed StoRM and GP-Unified in almost all deterministic models.
-Compared to StoRM and GP-Unified, RDM-SE achieved better noise suppression, particularly on the real evaluation sets, with higher $\text{C\textsubscript{bak}}$ values.
-RDM-SE showed a greater advantage in uMOS compared to StoRM and GP-Unified: using all deterministic models, RDM-SE achieved consistent improvements compared to other deterministic-noisy diffusion models.
-For dMOS, different deterministic models had varying impacts on RDM-SE: with DCCRN and DPRNN, RDM-SE outperformed StoRM and GP-Unified; while with TF-GridNet, RDM-SE had comparable performance to StoRM and GP-Unified.
-Compared to Deter-Diffusion, RDM-SE showed significant improvements when using DCCRN, comparable performance when using DPRNN, and a slight decline when using TF-GridNet.
-Surprisingly, RDM-SE with DCCRN outperformed those using DPRNN and TF-GridNet, achieving the best performance.
+Compared to StoRM and GP-Unified, the proposed D2U-SE achieved better and more stable performance.
+On the real evaluation sets, D2U-SE outperformed StoRM and GP-Unified in almost all deterministic models.
+Compared to StoRM and GP-Unified, D2U-SE achieved better noise suppression, particularly on the real evaluation sets, with higher $\text{C\textsubscript{bak}}$ values.
+D2U-SE showed a greater advantage in uMOS compared to StoRM and GP-Unified: using all deterministic models, D2U-SE achieved consistent improvements compared to other deterministic-noisy diffusion models.
+For dMOS, different deterministic models had varying impacts on D2U-SE: with DCCRN and DPRNN, D2U-SE outperformed StoRM and GP-Unified; while with TF-GridNet, D2U-SE had comparable performance to StoRM and GP-Unified.
+Compared to Deter-Diffusion, D2U-SE showed significant improvements when using DCCRN, comparable performance when using DPRNN, and a slight decline when using TF-GridNet.
+Surprisingly, D2U-SE with DCCRN outperformed those using DPRNN and TF-GridNet, achieving the best performance.
 This did not occur in StoRM or GP-Unified.
 As previously analyzed, fine-grained processing may result in more severe distortion issues when handling real data.
-This suggests that while the proposed RDM-SE can mitigate distortion issues to some extent, its performance is still closely tied to the input deterministic feature.
+This suggests that while the proposed D2U-SE can mitigate distortion issues to some extent, its performance is still closely tied to the input deterministic feature.
 Explicitly incorporating deterministic repair ($ + \text{D}_{c}$ Decoder) further improved the model's performance, especially when TF-GridNet was used as the condition.
-In addition, given the performance differences among different deterministic methods under deterministic-only conditions (Deter-Diffusion) and deterministic-noisy conditions (StoRM and GP-Unified), we proposed to use dual-stream encoding (+ Dual-Stream).
-Although the dual-stream encoding model some performance degradation on simulated metrics ($\text{C\textsubscript{sig}}$, $\text{C\textsubscript{bak}}$, $\text{C\textsubscript{ovl}}$, SDR, WB-PESQ, STOI) compared to RDM-SE ($ + \text{D}_{c}$ Decoder), it achieved improvements in dMOS and uMOS, leading to a better human hearing experience.
+In addition, given the performance differences among different deterministic methods under deterministic-only conditions (Deter-Diffusion) and deterministic-noisy conditions (StoRM and GP-Unified), we proposed to use dual-stream encoding (D3U-SE).
+Although the dual-stream encoding model showed some performance degradation on simulated metrics ($\text{C\textsubscript{sig}}$, $\text{C\textsubscript{bak}}$, $\text{C\textsubscript{ovl}}$, SDR, WB-PESQ, STOI) compared to D2U-SE ($ + \text{D}_{c}$ Decoder), it achieved improvements in dMOS and uMOS.